This blog post was updated on February 6, 2023 with the latest information on U.S. COVID relief funding for schools.

 Getting COVID relief funds approved for technology in schools

-Jarred: “In previous years, education IT departments typically have had a restricted budget.
+Jarred: “In previous years, education IT departments typically had a restricted budget.
 We often see them only purchasing endpoint management solutions to do summer lab refreshes or new hardware rollouts.
-A lot of schools are forced into using a free tool- which can require a trained specialist, not to mention use a ton of time and manpower.
+A lot of schools are forced into using a free tool, which can be complicated to use and require a trained specialist, not to mention a ton of time and manpower.

-What about Schools with Limited IT Resources?
+Q. What about schools with limited IT resources?

-“For budget purposes, we already have discounted EDU pricing for all K-12 and higher ed institutions which will apply even when CARES funds are being used.
-Many schools have also negotiated 3 or 5-year subscriptions, enabling their CARES Act funds to reach even further.”
+“For budget purposes, we already have discounted pricing for all education customers, which will apply even when COVID relief funds are being used.
+Many schools have also negotiated three or five-year subscriptions, enabling their funds to reach even further.”